oakla/Medicine-Notes/Metabolism - Energy Generation I & II.md

 - input: acetyle CoA
 - recycles oxaloacetate -> combines with acetyle CoA to produce citrate which restarts the cycle

+Anaerobic energy production
+1. Glycolysis turns glucose into pyruvate (producing ATP along the way)
+2. Pyruvate converted into lactic acid -> NAD+ to continue glycolysis (lactate dehydrogenase)
+3. Lactate is cleared in the liver by converting to pyruvate and then glucose (gluconeogenesis) using lactate dehydrogenase (again)
+4.
 ## Questions

 ### My Questions